saurabhkar/action-recognition/README.md

 <li> SIFT and HOG feature combination has also been implemented and classified using SVM and DNN. </li>
 <li> CNN was used independently directly on the original dataframe. </li>

-<a href url="https://gluon-cv.mxnet.io/build/examples_datasets/hmdb51.html"> link to the complete dataset can be downloaded from here.
-CLICK HERE .  </a>

 </ul>